Disturbed YouTube for Kids: Characterizing and Detecting Inappropriate Videos Targeting Young Children: Detection of Disturbing Videos

 \textbf{Ablation Study.} In an attempt to understand which of the input feature types contribute the most to the classification of disturbing videos we perform an ablation study.
 That is, we systematically remove each of the four input feature types (as well as their associated branch in the proposed model's architecture), while also training models with all the possible combinations of the four input feature types.
 Again, to train and test these models we use five-fold cross validation and the oversampling technique to deal with data imbalance.
 Table~\ref{tab:ablation_study_details} shows the performance metrics of all the models for each possible combination of inputs.
 We observe that the thumbnail, is more important than the other input feature types for good classification performance.

 \textbf{Binary Classification.} To perform a more representative analysis of the inappropriate videos on YouTube, we need a more accurate classifier.
-Thus, for the sake of our analysis in the next steps, we collapse our four labels into two general categories, by combining the suitable with the irrelevant videos into one ``appropriate'' category and the disturbing with the restricted videos into a second ``inappropriate'' category.
-Table~\ref{tab:combined_groundtruth_dataset_details} summarizes our ground truth dataset after collapsing our labels.
+Thus, for the sake of our analysis in the next steps, we collapse our four labels into two general categories, by combining the suitable with the irrelevant videos into one ``appropriate'' category (3,499 videos) and the disturbing with the restricted videos into a second ``inappropriate'' category (1,348 videos).
 We call the first category ``appropriate'' despite including PG and PG-13 videos because those videos are not aimed at toddlers (irrelevant).
 On the other hand, videos rated as PG or PG-13 that target toddlers (aged 1 to 5) are disturbing and fall under the inappropriate category.
 When such videos appear on the video recommendation list of toddlers, it is a strong indication that they are disturbing and our binary classifier is very likely to detect them as inappropriate.

 We train and evaluate the proposed model for binary classification on our reshaped ground truth dataset following the same approach as the one presented above.
-Table~\ref{tab:performance_metrics_binary} reports the performance of our model as well as the baselines, while Figure~\ref{fig:all_models_binary_roc} shows their ROC curves.
+Table~\ref{tab:performance_metrics_binary} reports the performance of our model as well as the baselines, while Fig.~\ref{fig:all_models_binary_roc} shows their ROC curves.
 We observe that our deep learning model outperforms all baseline models across all performance metrics.
 Specifically, our model substantially outperforms the CNN-DDNN model, which has the best overall performance from all the evaluated baselines, on accuracy, precision, recall, F1 score and AUC by $12.3\%$, $13.3\%$, $16.6\%$, $13.9\%$, $11.0\%$ respectively.